-Considered to be one of the safest investments, a share certificate of deposit (CD) provides a handful of unique benefits unto itself.
+Considered to be one of the safest investments, a share certificate provides a handful of unique benefits unto itself.

 #1 Higher Returns

-While a CD is as easy to get started as a savings account, one of the biggest differences is that it offers better interest rates for greater earnings.
+While a Share Certificate is as easy to get started as a savings account, one of the biggest differences is that it offers better interest rates for greater earnings.

 #2 Laddering Ability

-One common drawback that savers refer to when discussing certificates of deposit is the fact that it offers less liquidity.
-However, by implementing a CD laddering strategy wherein separate CDs of varying maturities (e.g. 6 months, 1 year, 2 years, etc.) are activated, you'll always maintain some level of liquidity as each account matures.
+One common drawback that savers refer to when discussing share certificates is the fact that it offers less liquidity.
+However, by implementing a laddering strategy wherein separate accounts of varying maturities (e.g. 6 months, 1 year, 2 years, etc.) are activated, you'll always maintain some level of liquidity as each account matures.

 #3 Low Risk

-Another CD option includes the Three Wishes Share Certificate of Deposit which enables you to bump up the rate, make an additional deposit and withdraw funds without penalty during the CD term.
+Another option includes the Three Wishes Share Certificate which enables you to bump up the rate, make an additional deposit and withdraw funds without penalty during the term.

 #5 Locked-In Funds

-Overall, CDs are relatively simple and straightforward way to invest and save.
+Overall, Share Certificates are relatively simple and straightforward way to invest and save.